Sargunan1213/SafeZone-React-App/README.md

   }
   ```
 * GET /users/interest
-  * Get all interested homes of logged user, requires to be logged in as frontliner
+  * Get all interested homes of logged user/cookie, requires to be logged in as frontliner
   * Expected output: All interested homes of logged user
 * DELETE /users/home/:homeid
   * Delete a home from the Home database, requires authentication (logged in as Admin)